The Pros and Cons of Robotic-Assisted Spine Surgery

 Cons Associated With Robotic Guided Spine Surgery

-It is worth noted that robotic spinal surgery doesn’t mean robots take over and do the work.
+It is worth noting that robotic spinal surgery doesn’t mean robots take over and do the work.
 Robotic surgery success lies solely in the skill of the surgeon.

 Other cons associated with robotic spine surgery: